 This library provides CLP(FD): Constraint Logic Programming over Finite Domains.
-This is an instance of the general CLP(X) scheme (section 7), extending logic programming with reasoning over specialised domains.
+This is an instance of the general CLP(X) scheme (section 8), extending logic programming with reasoning over specialised domains.
 CLP(FD) lets us reason about integers in a way that honors the relational nature of Prolog.

 Read The Power of Prolog to understand how this library is meant to be used in practice.
 There are two major use cases of CLP(FD) constraints:

-2. solving combinatorial problems such as planning, scheduling and allocation tasks.
+- 1. declarative integer arithmetic (section A.9.3) - 2. solving combinatorial problems such as planning, scheduling and allocation tasks.